 The Gili Islands are an archipelago of three small islands : Gili Trawangan, Gili Meno and Gili Air situated just off the northwest coast of Lombok – Indonesia.
 Gili Trawangan has in recent years for the most part become very developed, great if you want to party.
 Gili Air is somewhere in between whereas if its beauty, tranquility and that Robinson Crusoe feel you’re after Gili Meno is the place to be.
 White coral beaches fringed by warm turquoise seas and a laid back feel unique to this island.

 There are no motorized forms of transport on the islands which makes for a peaceful life and no pollution.
 Most people like to walk, you can have a leisurely stroll around the island in about one and a half hours.
+Bicycles are also available for rent.
 If you arrive on the island with a lot of luggage and your hotel is far from the harbor you can easily rent a horse and cart, locally known as cidomos.
-Prices range from 65-80,000 IDR depending on the location of your hotel.
-Its also a great way to see the island.
+Price is normally 100.000 IDR depending on the location of your hotel.

 Seasons and weather

 We now have three ATMs on Gili Meno.
-One is located at Mallias Child Bungalows and two at Kontiki Resort both located on the east side of the island not far from the harbor.
-In high season they do run out of money & occasionally break down so its best to bring plenty of cash just in case and check if your hotel takes Visa payments.
-If you do run short it is an easy quick boat ride over to Gili Trawangan where you will find plenty of ATM machines.
-Gili Air also have a couple of ATMs but sometimes run out of money so Gili T is your best bet.
+One is located at Mallias Bungalows & one at Kontiki Resort both located on the east side of the island not far from the harbor.
+There is also one on the north side at Little Bali Restaurant.
 We here at Attas Travel also change money and accept Visa/MasterCard payments.

 Island Hopping Boats